Pattikaattu Ponnaiya

 Pattikaattu Ponnaiya is a 1973 Indian Tamil-language film, directed by B. S. Ranga.
 The film stars M. G. Ramachandran, Jayalalithaa and Rajasree.
 It was the last film to feature Ramachandran and Jayalalithaa together.
 The film was released on 10 August 1973.

 Plot

 Ponnaiya is a farmer and the son of a farmer.
 His father owes money to Pannaiyar Paramasivam and he is given time to return the money or else he would lose his father who would not live if he loses his respect.
 He leaves his lover Kannama and comes to the city to make money.
 There, he fights and saves Singhaiya, a wrestler trainer.
 He joins under his tutelage, learns fighting and decides to join a tournament.
 Kannama initially comes in to marry him but understanding the situation supports him.

-He faces the match and enters the finals where he faces against a master fighter who is revealed to be Muthaiya, his long-lost younger twin who is also in desperate need for money.
+He reaches the tournament finals where he faces a master fighter who is revealed to be Muthaiya, his long-lost younger twin who is also in desperate need of money.
 How the two brothers join hands and solve both their problems is the rest of the story.